TheEconomist/covid-19-the-economist-global-excess-deaths-model/README.md

 - To see all the improvements we have made since, as well as all our estimates, updated daily, see our [Interactive: The pandemic’s true death toll](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-estimates)

 ## Interpreting estimates
 Estimating excess deaths for every country every day since the pandemic began is a complex and difficult task.
 Rather than being overly confident in a single number, limited data means that we can often only give a very very wide range of plausible values.
 Focusing on central estimates in such cases would be misleading: unless ranges are very narrow, the 95% range should be reported when possible.
+Please see [our tracker page](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-estimates) and [methodology](https://www.economist.com/graphic-detail/2021/05/13/how-we-estimated-the-true-death-toll-of-the-pandemic) for more information.

 ## Acknowledgements